netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

    depending on the use of the grouping.
 The "identityref" type is used for this parameter to allow extensibility in future modules.
 For example, a "conflict" state is valid in scheduling contexts where multiple systems struggle for the scheduling of the same property.
+The conflict may be induced by, e.g., multiple entities managing the schedules for the same target component.

    The "version" parameter summarizes the current schedule version information, and the "last-update" parameter identifies when the schedule was last modified.